 Research Data Management

-The Research Data Management team is ready to consult on how to collect, document, organize, store, and preserve your research data throughout your research project.
-We can help you to understand and meet funder requirements, including assistance in drafting and reviewing data management plans, selecting appropriate active data storage, choosing a repository, and preparing research data for end-of-project archiving.
-Come by or email us to talk about best practices to insure your research data will continue to be available when you and others need it in the future.
+Our Research Data Management services consult with researchers on how to collect, document, organize, store, and preserve your research data throughout your project.
+We can help you meet funder requirements, including assistance in drafting and reviewing data management plans, selecting appropriate active data storage, choosing a repository, and preparing research data for end-of-project archiving.
+Come by to talk (firstname.lastname@example.org) about best practices to insure your research data will continue to be available in the future.
+You may also be interested in:

-To learn more about the various components of research data management, visit our Research Data Management Guide with the most current information available, including requirements and DMP templates for NSF, NIH, NEH, DOT, IES, DOE, CDC, and NOAA.
+To learn more about research data management, visit our Research Data Management Guide with the most current information available, including requirements and DMP templates for NSF, NIH, NEH, DOT, IES, DOE, CDC, and NOAA.

 Research Data Life Cycle